POLICY HUB

 Indigenous affaris

-The policy environment for Indigenous Affairs is as vexed as any in the country.
+The policy environment for Indigenous affairs is as vexed as any.
 Billions of dollars are spent each and every year and yet change still seems so far away.
 What does the landscape look like and why are so many Australians confused?

 CLICK - PRELIMINARY BRIEF